Austin Wells

 Austin Wells Bio

 Austin Kenneth Wells is an American professional baseball catcher for the New York Yankees of Major League Baseball (MLB).
-He played college baseball for the University of Arizona, and the Yankees selected him in the first round of the 2020 MLB draft.
-Wells made his MLB debut in 2023.
-Known for his strong batting skills and impressive performances, Wells has quickly become a notable player in the league.
+He played college baseball for the University of Arizona before the Yankees selected him in the first round of the 2020 MLB draft with the 28th overall pick.
+Wells made his MLB debut in September 2023 and has since developed into a regular presence in the Yankees’ lineup.
+Born in the United States, he represents the Dominican Republic in international competition.

 Early Life and Background